gchq/sleeper/docs/deployment/docker-tools.md

 ./scripts/cli/install.sh --version 0.27.0
 ```

 The version can also be updated later using `sleeper cli set-version <version>`.
-When installing from a local
+When using a custom registry with
-repository with the default registry, the version from `templates/version.txt` in that repository is used
-automatically.
-With a custom registry, the default is `latest`.
+a local repository, the version is taken from `templates/version.txt`.
+Otherwise the default is `latest`.

 ### Commands